Rameshwar Neekhra

 Rameshwar Neekhra also spelt Nikhra is an Indian politician.
 Neekhra is a cousin of veteran Bollywood actor Ashutosh Rana.
 He is a Law graduate.
-He was elected to the Lower House of Parliament the Lok Sabha 7th & 8th loksabha two consecutive terms from Narmadapuram, Madhya Pradesh, India as a member of the Indian National Congress.
+He was elected to the Lower House of Parliament the Lok Sabha 7th and 8th Lok Sabha two consecutive terms from Hoshangabad, Madhya Pradesh, India as a member of the Indian National Congress.
 He was Chairman of Madhya Pradesh State Bar Council for over a decade.